TV Parental Guidelines: Content descriptors

-Up to four content descriptors can be applied alongside an assigned rating, depending on the kind of suggestive content featured in a program; the FV descriptor is an exception due to its sole use for the TV-Y7 rating, which can have no descriptor other than FV.
+Up to four content descriptors can be applied alongside an assigned rating, depending on the kind of content featured in a program; the FV descriptor is an exception due to its sole use for the TV-Y7 rating, which can have no descriptor other than FV.
 As the rating increases pertaining to the age, the content matters generally get more intensive.
 These descriptors allow for 44 possible combinations for all the ratings total.
-The "suggestive dialogue" descriptor is used for TV-PG and TV-14 rated programs only, but rarely TV-MA.
+The "suggestive dialogue" descriptor is used for TV-PG and TV-14 rated programs only.
 The violence descriptor was used for TV-Y7 programs from August 1997 until the creation of the 'FV' descriptor later that year.

-Unofficially, broadcast television networks and syndicators have sparingly applied "E/I" (separately used as a specific identifier for children's programs) as an informal content descriptor for select TV-Y, TV-Y7, and TV-G programs that are designed to meet the educational and informative needs of children.
-A minimum of three hours of E/I-compliant programming must be broadcast per week by each television network, with exemptions and looser regulations applying to digital subchannels; all E/I programs must air between 6:00 a.m. and 10:00 p.m.

-While the descriptors were specifically developed for the Parental Guidelines system, Apple TV (except for some subscription add-ons sold through its Apple TV Channels marketplace) applies the system's descriptors to theatrically released films rated under the Motion Picture Association's proprietary ratings system, in lieu of other content advisory descriptions (such as the more specific advisory system used by premium cable services, including those sold through the Apple TV platform); Hulu typically restricts on-screen ratings and content descriptors to its original programming and licensed films.

-Rather than use the default content descriptors, other streaming services like Disney+, HBO Max, Amazon Prime Video and Netflix (the latter basing ratings and content information for original and some licensed series on the program's overall maturity level, rather than on an episode-to-episode basis) may provide more concise detail of the thematic material in a particular title alongside the title’s rating.